goong-io/goong-io.github.io/docs/pages/javascript/index.md

 Goong JS is a JavaScript library for interactive, customizable vector maps on the web.
 It is part of the [Goong GL ecosystem](https://github.com/goong-io).
-If you are using React, use [@goongmaps/goong-map-react](https://docs.goong.io/goong-map-react)
 To get started with Goong JS or any of our other building blocks, [get your own API key](https://account.goong.io/).

 ## Migration Note